 Announcing the Science-Based Medicine Blog, ScienceBasedMedicine.org contributors

 EBM, although a step forward over prior dogma-based medical models, ultimately falls short of making medicine as effective as it can be.
 As currently practiced, EBM appears to worship clinical trial evidence above all else and nearly completely ignores basic science considerations, relegating them to the lowest form of evidence, lower than even small case series.
 This blind spot has directly contributed to the infiltration of quackery into academic medicine and so-called EBM …

-When experts contradict this, the disagreement supposedly becomes a controversy — actually a manufactroversy.4
+When experts challenge it, the disagreement supposedly becomes a “scientific” controversy — actually a manufactroversy.5

-Thus the snake oil salesman leapfrogs right over awkward problems like whether their product is, say, consistent with the laws of physics.
-And so, sadly and strangely, the EBM movement has actually levelled the playing field for poor quality ideas — for which the evidence can be misinterpreted and misrepresented ad nauseum.
+Thus the quack leapfrogs right over awkward problems like whether their product is, say, consistent with the laws of physics.
+And so, sadly and strangely, the EBM movement accidentally levelled the playing field for poor quality ideas — oops!
+Now the evidence can be misinterpreted and misrepresented ad nauseum.
 Arguments about the quality and value of the evidence can drag on for years, ironically protecting the quack, who is virtually immune to the charge that the idea was never any good to begin with and that “further study” is a waste of time.

 The classic absurd unintended consequence of EBM is that a really bad idea can easily be made to seem as though it is perpetually on the verge of legitimacy, no different than a much better idea that simply hasn’t yet been validated by research.